andyegli/daysave.app/docs/md_aeg/daysave_projcet_proposl.md

 ## 4. Ethical and Cultural Impact

 The DaySave.app expands traditional NZ values in to a framework of responsible technology for 2025 and beyond:
- - Equity: regardless of language, culture or device, user can engage with the platform fully.
+ - Equity: regardless of culture or device, user can engage with the platform fully.
- - The content tagging system is designed to support all language and cultural expression
+ - The content tagging & comments system is designed to support all language and cultural expression
  - Partnership: Involving diverse user groups in feedback loops.
  - Protection: Encrypting user data securely while in transit or at rest.
  - Respect Intellectual Property: No content is stored or copied